 To convert more visitors, you need to be able to point them in the right direction.
 One of the simplest ways to do that is to make your call to action stand out on the page.

 There are many ways to achieve an outstanding effect.
 You can use a different font; make the CTA bolder and larger.
 You can use contrasting colors to bring attention to it.
 You can use a different background, use white space around it, or strategically place your call to action on a prominent part of the page.
+You can also use a QR code (generated using a QR code generator) to see if it affects the response rate.

 As with any other visual element, trying out different variations will point you in the right direction.
 You may like one option, but your audience might prefer the other.
 Give it a test and find out.